hdelva/fosite/thesis/report.md

     \end{algorithmic}
 \end{algorithm}

 The call arguments get stored in two collections of mappings: a list for the positional arguments, and a map for the keyword arguments.
 All these arguments get augmented with a path node of the current function call.
 These then get mapped to arguments in the definition.
 Python has four  kinds of arguments in a function definition: `args`, `kwonlyargs`, `vararg`, and `kwarg`.
 Both the `args` and `kwonlyargs` can be given default values, and all arguments after the `varargs` will be placed in `kwonlyargs`.
-The underlying semantics are less trivial than one might expect, the principle is illustrated in algorithm \ref{alg:arg}.
-The algorithm assumes every argument in only provided once -- the Python runtime already gives a detailed error when this isn't the case.
+The underlying semantics are less trivial than one might expect.
+The principle is illustrated in algorithm \ref{alg:arg}.
+The algorithm assumes every argument is only provided once -- the Python runtime already gives a detailed error when this isn't the case.

 \begin{algorithm}
     \caption{Function Calls}\label{alg:call}